 Are you thinking about trying Gerson Therapy?

-You may have heard about Gerson Therapy recently, particularly if you or a loved one is suffering from cancer.
+You may have heard about Gerson Therapy recently, particularly if you or a loved one is suffering from cancer – it is just one of many treatments suggested as an alternative cancer cure.
 Those who offer Gerson Therapy claim it is a natural treatment that allows the body to heal itself of disease, including the ability to rid oneself of cancer.
 A Gerson treatment regime typically consists of the hourly consumption of organic or raw juices, alongside extreme use of supplements and a daily schedule of up to five coffee enemas.

 However, examining the ideas behind Gerson Therapy shows it to be an ineffective, costly and expensive distraction from the use of real medicine.